johnpham99/JavaCalculator/README.md

  * Calculations that utilize more than 2 numbers

 ## Source / Inspiration
-This program is inspired by this tutorial: https://youtu.be/dfhmTyRTCSQ
+This project is inspired by this tutorial: https://youtu.be/dfhmTyRTCSQ